RPL Information Page

 - Any other documentation that may demonstrate industry experience (list)

 If you have any further questions about RPL or need help or assistance with this process feel free to get in touch with on of our assessors to help you in this process.

 (08) 7088 4800

-Simply complete the 1 page Online Application Form to apply for any of our programs.
+Simply complete the 1 page Online Pre-Enrolment Form to express interest for any of our Adelaide Campus programs.
 It will only take a few minutes for you to fill in and one of our team will be in touch.

 Wayne Harrison (of Harrison Training Group) is an official contractor of (Malyon Vocational Training)

 VET Provider Number RTO:30002 ABN: 26 140 175 668.